Pimp My LLM: Leveraging Variability Modeling to Tune Inference Hyperparameters: Methodology

 Before evaluating each configuration, we performed an internal \emph{calibration phase} of $30$ seconds~\cite{coignion2025faster}.
 This calibration serves two purposes: \emph{(i)} adjusting the measurement coefficient that converts raw hardware counters into actual energy units, ensuring that subsequent energy measurements are accurate; and \emph{(ii)} capturing the idle consumption, during which the system remains at rest, providing a baseline energy level and allowing a short cool-down before launching the next configuration.
 Across all experiments, idle consumption measurements exhibited a coefficient of variation of $0.02$, indicating high measurement stability.
 In addition to this internal calibration, we introduced a \emph{warm-up phase} before measuring energy consumption for GPU workloads.
 This phase mitigates cold-start effects such as memory allocation, CUDA graph capture, and just-in-time (JIT) kernel compilation~\cite{fernandez2025energy}.
-Without this warm-up, the first iterations would include overheads, potentially biasing energy and performance measurements.
-The warm-up phase used the experiment's batch size with the longest prompts to simulate worst-case inference.
-Each configuration was warmed up six times with identical hyperparameters, a number determined by a preliminary benchmark to ensure energy measurements stabilized within a 3\% threshold over three consecutive runs.
-In our results, the measured energy consumption of each configuration therefore corresponds to the execution of all $164$ prompts, reported as the mean value over the ten repetitions.
-We report the absolute energy consumption---\ie total power usage including background processes.
-Nevertheless, the idle power, together with the energy measured during the evaluation of each configuration, can be used to compute the marginal energy consumption of the samples---\ie the additional energy solely caused by the execution of the workload, excluding baseline consumption~\cite{jagannadharao2024beginner}.
+Without this warm-up, initial iterations may include overheads, potentially biasing energy and performance measurements.